Back to wheaton.edu

 If your child is part of an in-camp program they will stay in a log cabin that has electricity.
 Cabins do not have running water or their own bathrooms; instead, we use a centralized bathhouse or, as they are called here at camp, a BIF (Bathroom in the Forest).
 Each BIF has 10-12 private showers with space to change clothes and 10-12 private toilets, sinks, and mirrors.
 The water is heated as well.

 HoneyRock runs girls and boys camp sessions at the same time.
 However, the majority of our programming is separated by gender.
 Boys and girls are housed separately and have separate bathrooms.
-Boys and girls will be together at meals and at some activity times.
+Boys and girls will be together at meals, at some activity times and OPA (free time).
 Bible teaching, campouts, and small group activities are all done separately.
 We don’t have any boy-girl dance nights or formal banquets at HoneyRock.

 At HoneyRock, we believe that it is important to represent ourselves in a way that honors Christ.
 Our staff adheres to a modest dress code in order to set an example for our campers.
 We do not permit staff or campers to wear spaghetti-strap tank tops, mini-skirts, or short shorts.
 (Shorts should not have less than a 3-inch inseam.
-Skin-tight yoga pants or leggings need to be covered with another article of clothing (long top, shorts, etc.) Girls may wear modest swimsuits that they can be active in; boys may wear board shorts and should not bring speedos.
+Girls may wear modest swimsuits that they can be active in; boys may wear board shorts and should not bring speedos.
 At no time should undergarments of male or female staff or campers be showing, and we ask that staff and campers not wear t-shirts with inappropriate slogans or innuendo.

 Financial Assistance at HoneyRock